-Due to the cyclical nature of the semiconductor industry, an upturn in business could result in increased competition for access to third-party foundry, assembly and test capacity.
+Upturns have been characterized by increased product demand and production capacity constraints created by increased competition for access to thirdparty foundry, assembly and test capacity.
 We are dependent on the availability of such capacity to manufacture, assemble and test our ICs.
 None of our third-party foundry, assembly or test subcontractors have provided assurances that adequate capacity will be available to us.